 Each of the three goals represents valuable progress towards your organization’s strategic goals.
 Only one of these will yield a heroic margin lift.
 All three create economic value.

 Pricing Performance – Correct Behaviors

 If we step back for a moment and look at pricing performance as a journey towards a better pricing process, we can identify a few things which the organization should be coached to do better – on a consistent basis.
+How should pricing data affect pricing decisions?
 For example, it doesn’t matter if your chief commercial officer has their pricing toggle pointed towards margin, volume, or no-drama… there are still certain behaviors that we want to drive across the entire cycle.

 Here are a few of my favorites – most of these fall into basic blocking and tackling moves:

 - When we announce a price increase, we intend to fully implement it